runlevel-4/firefly-iii-automation/README.md

 Post-Install (OPTIONAL):

-I would recommend changing the firefly mysql connection string defaults in **/var/www/html/firefly-iii/.env** file.
+I would recommend changing the firefly mysql connection string defaults in **/var/www/html/firefly-iii/.env** file if you plan on port forwarding this server to the internet.

   1. Change the password for the mysql firefly user.